x1aevteev/scienceflow/README.md

 ### In the real time, not all code is dynamic, until backend is launched

 ### The project stack (at now):
-vue3 composition API
+- vue3 composition API
-scss
+- scss
+- vuetify
-typescript
+- typescript
-pinia
+- pinia
-axios
+- axios
-json-server
+- json-server